Bicep Tendon Disorders Specialist in Kirkland, WA

 Types of Bicep Tendon Disorders

-Bicep tendons attach the muscle to the shoulder and elbow bones.
-Dr. Fuchs is a board-certified orthopedic surgeon that specializes in diagnosing and treating bicep tendon disorders such as tendonitis and tears.
-Call (425) 823-4000 to schedule an appointment at our office in Kirkland, WA today!
+Bicep tendons attach the muscle to the shoulder and elbow bones and can be affected by rotator cuff disorders and tendonitis.
+Dr. Robin Fuchs is a board-certified orthopedic surgeon specializing in the diagnosis and treatment of shoulder conditions and bicep tendon disorders.
+If you are experiencing pain and inflammation of the bicep tendon, please call (425) 823-4000 to schedule your bicep tendon repair at our orthopedic clinic in Kirkland, WA today.

 The biceps muscle has two points of origin at the shoulder:

 - The short head of the biceps – attaches on the coracoid process of the scapula, which is outside the shoulder joint.
 It is rarely a source of shoulder pain.

 - The long head of the biceps – attaches at the top of the shoulder socket (glenoid) and labrum.

 The long head of the biceps tendon is near the rotator cuff tendons and is frequently affected in rotator cuff disorders.
 It is a common source of shoulder pain.
 Biceps pain can occur from tendinitis, irritation or inflammation of the tendon in the bicipital groove, or tendon tears.